ddev/ddev.com/src/content/blog/drupal7-drupal9-migration-ddev-acquia-migrate-accelerate.md

 ![ddev ama-project created](/img/blog/2023/11/ddev-ama-blog-1-project-created.png)

 Wow!
 My Drupal 7 site is already working in DDEV!
-Open the URL and check it out!
+Open the URL and check it out - [https://d7ama-www.ddev.site](https://d7ama-www.ddev.site)
-[https://d7ama-www.ddev.site](https://d7ama-www.ddev.site)

 ### Install and configure the Drupal 9 site to prepare for AM:A